How to Become a Notary in Michigan

 • Witness or attest to a signature.

-What type of notarizations are allowed in Michigan?
+What kind of notarizations are allowed in Michigan?

 Michigan law allows the following three types of notarizations: